gugutz/outlands-razor-scripts/resources/mining/README.md

 ## Features

 - Stops at Captcha Gumps and awaits for user response to continue
-- Auto walk randomly (default: **on**)
-- Auto walk to specific diretion (default: **off**)
+- Auto Cycle Runetomes
-- Auto turns tracking on
+- Auto turns tracking on at start
 - Auto re-equips pickaxe whenever needed
-- Auto finds all char packies and use them to unload.
-- Auto names packies according to weight ('emptypackie', 'lightpackie', 'fullpackie')
-- Detects when a packie is heavy and skips to next packie in list
-- Option to use Hotel Room (own or friend's)
+- Use Hotel Room (own or friend's)
 - Auto travel home to escape PKs
-- Auto travel home when all packies are full
+- Auto use recall charges to travel if char doenst have magery
+- Auto smelt ores when close to known or player forges: (default: on)
 - Configurable rune position to auto travel (runetome or runebook)
 - Auto heal/cure
 - Recall via charges for non-mage characters
 - Fights mobs in scenario for non-mage chars (auto equips best weapon based on char weapon skill)
+- Monitors and maintain char health (cure poison, heal pots, bandages, mage heals...)

+### _Walk Modes_

+- Auto rails (default: off).
+- Auto walk randomly (default: off)
+- Auto walk to specific diretion (default: off)
+- Manual walk (default: on)

+### _Packies Features_

+- Auto finds all char packies and use them to unload.
+- Auto names packies according to weight: `emptypackie`, `lightpackie`, `fullpackie`
+- Detects when a packie is heavy and skips to next packie in list
+- Auto travel home when all packies are full

+### _Other Features_

+- Informs what color ore is being gathered
+- Configurable rune position to auto travel (runetome or runebook)
+- Option to not smelt colored ores (PKs cant smelt colored ores so makes it hard for them to take em)

 ## Running the Script

 To run the script you need to have:

-- A **runebook** named **HOME** with your home rune set as default
+- A **runebook** named **HOME** with your home rune set as default.
+  If your char doenst have magery and uses Recall Charges, the home rune needs to be the first rune in the runebook
 - 1 or more **runetomes** with the word **MINING** on their names
 - Some cooldowns set up on your client.
-[Download the cooldowns.xml with all the required cooldowns here](../../cooldowns.xml)
+[Download my cooldowns.xml with all the required cooldowns here](../../cooldowns.xml)
 - After downloading, place the **cooldowns.xml** file on your lumber character profile folder `(Outlands\Data\Profiles\Your Char Name)`
 - Enable Cooldowns in Client Options